kaxiluo/blog-md/2022/5-Windows下的tree命令如何支持排除目录等参数.md

   -d            List directories only.
   -l            Follow symbolic links like directories.
   -f            Print the full path prefix for each file.
-  -i            Don't print indentation lines.
+  -i            Don\'t print indentation lines.
   -q            Print non-printable characters as '?'.
   -N            Print non-printable characters as is.
   -p            Print the protections for each file.